korewireless/Microvisor-Tools/README.md

 This repository contains utilities to be used with Twilio Microvisor.

+## Bundler

+The Bundler tool packages up compiled user code binaries (in `.elf` format) for distribution to a Microvisor device via Twilio.

+See the [`bundler-py`](bundler-py/) directory for the code, and its [Read Me](bundler-py/README.md) for details.

+## Copyright and License

 The tools contained in this repository are licensed under the [Apache License](LICENSE).

-## bundler

-The bundler tool packages up compiled user code binaries in elf format for distribution to a Microvisor device.

-See the [bundler-py](bundler-py/) directory for more details.

-## Copyright

-The contained utility code is © 2021, Twilio, Inc.
+The tools contained in this repository are © 2021, Twilio, Inc.